 10.1.2.
 Where Losses are due to acts or omissions of any person other than Bransens, its partners, members or officers, or employees; or

 10.1.3.
 Where you suffer any Losses for which we are jointly and severally liable with any third party or third parties, the extent to which such Losses shall be recoverable by you from us, as opposed to the third party, shall be limited so as to be in proportion to our contribution to the overall fault for such losses, as agreed between all of the parties, or in the absence of agreement as finally determined by the Courts in the Cayman Islands.

 10.3.
-The maximum, aggregate limit of liability of this firm, its partners, officers or employees for loss, or damage, directly or indirectly, for breach of contract, breach of trust, negligence or otherwise (other than fraud) (including Costs) shall be $500,000.00 for any one transaction or matter or series of connected transactions or matters.
-You agree that you have given proper consideration to this limit and accept that it is reasonable in all the circumstances.
+The maximum, aggregate limit of liability of this Firm, its partners, officers, or employees for loss, or damage, directly or indirectly, for breach of contract, breach of trust, negligence or otherwise (other than fraud) (including Costs) shall be $500,000.00 for any one transaction or matter or series of connected transactions or matters.
+You agree that you have given proper consideration to this limit and accept that it is reasonable in all circumstances.

 10.4.
 Bransens shall not be liable for any consequential, special, indirect or exemplary damages, costs or losses attributable to lost profits or opportunities suffered or incurred by you.

 11. The Charges and Expenses of Another Party